smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/ComponentConfigurationGenericReadme.md

 ## Usage

-In scenarios where the `publicApiInterface` needs resolution from both page configuration and component configuration.

 If a certain data adapter configuration is assigned to a specific UI component configuration on a specific page configuration, this method need to be used to call API methods of that data adapter configuration.

 ## Signature